Open Nav

 Playing half-PPR decreases the impact of receiving volume vs. full-PPR formats.

-You’ll still tend to favor higher-volume pass-catchers, because more opportunities generally means more production.
+You’ll still tend to favor higher-volume pass-catchers, because more opportunities generally mean more production.
 But the format plays friendlier to efficient producers, guys who do a better job of turning targets into yards and TDs.
 It’s less kind to the WRs who load up on short-range receptions.

 But it also lessens the heavy TD reliance that you find in non-PPR setups.